wp-plugins/memberfindme-login-connector/readme.txt

 = 3.5 =
 * Fixes issue with WordPress 4.2.2 where user_nicename and display_name is not set when a duplicate email address exists in WP

+= 3.6 =
+* Can set content of Text widget to member only
+* Adds nologin option